 In restaurants, there is no such thing as the haughty or lackadaisical attitudes I am accustomed to in Sydney.
 Everything is brought to the table swiftly, courteously and gracefully.
 It’s all smiles and speed in silk uniforms, precision and practice.
 I encounter one slightly bitchy bar girl and for once, I feel right at home as she looks at me impatiently while I try to pick a cocktail.

 In Thailand, it’s a wai off.
-Everyone is bowing and wai -ing, bowing and wai-ing.
-I try to keep up but fail.
+Everyone is bowing and wai-ing, bowing and wai-ing.
+I try to keep up with the Thais but fail.
 I start to feel a bit comical like one of those nodding toy dogs you see on dashboards.
 Business cards are presented with both hands and received with both hands.
 More bowing.
 More well wishes.
 I back away.

-Humour is an entirely different beast in Asia too.
+Humour is an entirely different beast for Thai people.
 Most of my gags rely on irony and sarcasm, two things that don’t seem to exist here.
 I will make a joke out of just about anything but here, everyone is laughing but they’re not laughing at anything.
 They’re just happy for no reason.

-Tell me, Dearest Ones, which countries have you found to be super calm?
+Tell me friends, which countries have you found to be super calm?
 And which countries have the angriest citizens?